rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 easier long-term maintenance, more adaptable code, etc.

 A computer language is just the basic tool used to tell a computer what to do.
-You have to know what to do first, then tell the computer!
+You have to know what to do first, before you tell the computer!

 Paradigms, database, network, gui, ...
 --------------------------------------